govuk-one-login/tech-docs/README.md

 - [mermaid](`source/images/originals`) for UML sequence diagrams
 - draw.io for genaral purpose diagrams

-The originals of the diagrams reside in `source/images/originals`
+We keep the originals of the diagrams in `source/images/originals`

 ### Changing mermaid diagrams